FilipaGo/payup-landing-page/README.md

 **STEP 1 — Information Architecture**

-Prior to creating wireframes, we mapped out the website's main structure.
+Before creating the wireframes, we mapped out the website's main structure.
 This process helped the team understand the website at a high level before getting into the details of the wireframes.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-landing-page/master/_images_readme/arq_info_site.jpg" alt="Website's information architecture" width="1000" />